-Member companies' relationships with HCPs and other stakeholders are intended to benefit patients and to enhance the practice of medicine.
-Interactions should be focused on informing HCPs about medicines, providing scientific and educational information and supporting medical research and education.
+Member companies' relationships with healthcare professionals and other stakeholders are intended to benefit patients and to enhance the practice of medicine.
+Interactions should be focused on informing healthcare professionals about medicines, providing scientific and educational information and supporting medical research and education.